wellenvogel/avnav-freenauticalcharts/Readme.md

 AvNav freenauticalcharts
 ========================
-[AvNav](https://github.com/wellenvogel/avnav) plugin to access online vector charts from [freenauticalcharts.net](https://freenauticalchart.net/#8/54.264/9.196).
+[AvNav](https://github.com/wellenvogel/avnav) plugin to access online vector charts from [freenauticalcharts.net](https://freenauticalchart.net).<br>
+Starting from 20260113 it also contains the chart data for offline use (DE).

-The plugin requires at least AvNav version 20260104 as it utilzes a lot of new plugin interfaces and this way is also usable for AvNav on Android (get a current AvNav beta [here](https://www.wellenvogel.net/software/avnav/downloads/daily/?dir=/software/avnav/downloads/daily&lang=en)).
+The plugin requires at least AvNav version 20260104 (for offline charts at least AvNav 20260113) as it utilzes a lot of new plugin interfaces and this way is also usable for AvNav on Android (get a current AvNav beta [here](https://www.wellenvogel.net/software/avnav/downloads/daily/?dir=/software/avnav/downloads/daily&lang=en)).

 Just upload a zip form the [releases](../../releases) to AvNav on the Download Page in the plugin tab.

-Afterwards you should be able to select freenautical as a chart.
+Afterwards you should be able to select freenautical and freenautical-local as a charts.

 Technical hints
 ---------------